hossem7/StockPulse/README.md

+# An event-driven stock market analysis pipeline using Python, Docker, and AWS, integrating real-time data processing, observability, and infrastructure as code.
 <br/>

-# Setting Up Kestra: A Step-by-Step Guide
+## A Step-by-Step Guide to run the application

 Kestra is a workflow orchestration tool.
 Think of it like a control center for automating tasks and processes.
 Here's what to do step by step: